mendrik/feather/feather-docs/themes/hugo-material-docs/README.md

 ## License

 The theme is released under the MIT license.
-Read the [license](https://github.com/digitalcraftsman/hugo-material-docs/blob/master/LICENSE.md) for more information.
+Read the [license](https://github.com/digitalcraftsman/hugo-material-docs/blob/master/LICENSE.md) for more information